microsoft/fluentui/rfcs/react-components/styles-handbook.md

       },
     },
   });
-  // On consumer side 💥
+  // 🟡 On consumer side (application code)
-  makeStyles({
+  //    Works, but it's hard for a consumer to guess it makeStyles({
     foo: {
       '> .some-classname > .other-classname:hover': {